michelreifenrath/inventree_order_calculator_streamlit/TASK.md

 - Create basic project files (`README.md`, `PLANNING.md`).
 - Create `tests/` directory.
 - Initialize Git repository and make initial commit.
-- **Feature:** Sort and group the output list of required parts by their parent input assembly part, so users can see which sub-parts belong to which input assembly.
-(2025-04-08)
 ## Future Tasks / Discovered During Work
 - **Style (`app.py`):** Add Type Hints and Google-style Docstrings to functions.
 - **Style (All):** Add `# Reason:` comments for non-obvious logic (e.g., float tolerance in `inventree_logic.py`).